thosgood/translations/README.md

 Here are some papers that I've translated into English.
 Any comments or corrections are greatly appreciated!
 I've tried to refrain from "rewriting" them too much; generally the sentence structure etc. is pretty close to the original.

-Compiled PDFs of completed translations can be found at [https://thosgood.com/papers/].

 # Seminars

 ## Séminaire Claude Chevalley